Ellestial/100-days-of-code/r1-log.md

  **Today's Progress**: Gave up on the paper.js projects and looked at the source code for the manipulated line.
 Started JavaScript 30 challenges.

  **Thoughts**: I have felt very dissuaded these last few days with my failures.
 I figure I'm not knowledgeable enough to explore an entire complex library yet, so I'm starting Wes Bos's JavaScript 30 challenge where I will complete 30 different projects strictly with vanilla JS.

+ ## Day 33: April 6, 2019

+ **Today's Progress**: Completed JavaScript 30 - Day 1 and almost finished Day 2

+ **Thoughts**: It was hard for me to focus today, but I was able to get a decent amount done.
+I'm happy to be going through these projects and hope to finish all of them in less than 30 days.